EmergeTools/emerge-android/gradle-plugin/README.md

   // Optional, defaults to false, use to execute tasks without uploading to Emerge dryRun.set(false)

   verbose.set(false)

   vcs {
     // Optional, will attempt to set automatically using Git information. sha.set("..")
     // Optional, will attempt to set automatically using Git information. baseSha.set("..")

-    // @nico: need to sort out if it's possible to set this automatically!
+    // Optional, will attempt to set automatically using Git information. previousSha.set("..")

     // Optional, will attempt to set automatically using Git information. branchName.set("my-feature")